-The Cook Islands are farther east than New Zealand, in the same rough vicinity as the Islands of French Polynesia, somewhat between Hawaii and New Zealand.
+The Cook Islands are in the same rough vicinity as the Islands of French Polynesia, somewhat between Hawaii and New Zealand.
 They are comprised of 15 inhabited islands.

 Best Time to Visit the Cook Islands

 The best time to visit the Cook Islands would be between Mid-May and October, this would generally be the dry and cool season.
 From November through April, you contend more with humidity and rain, and the odd Cyclone storm.
 The rains, in a normal year, will tend to decrease in May.
 However, with the weather lately, this can oscillate.
 For example, the dry season in 2019 was unseasonable wet.

 Generally the best time according to the locals is between June and September, but do note that vacationing New Zealanders hit the Cook Islands hard in July due to annual holidays.
 However, realize that, depending on the sun strength and wind, it may be a bit too cool for some to partake in swimming in this timeframe.